How Important Is Sex In A Relationship?

 How important is sex in a relationship?
 It’s very important.
 Every couple should understand how much they want to have, and while declining sex is in no way a bad omen, it’s worth having a healthy and open conversation about it in your relationship.
 The last thing you want is one or both people being constantly unsatisfied but not saying anything about it.
 That sort of silence can lead to increased distance and, eventually, separation.

-In this article, you will learn about why sex is important, what can lead to its decline, how to assess whether or not you are having enough, and what to do if you think your sex life could use some work.
+In this article, you will learn why sex is important, what can lead to its decline, how to assess whether or not you are having enough, and what to do if you think your sex life could use some work.

 Why Is Sex So Important For Relationships?